 Please watch this video to see a simulation of how aerosols are created AND EVACUATED when our proper evacuation system is in place.

 We provide the latest, most effective, state-of-the-art periodontal treatment to patients through the use of the most amazing LANAP® laser procedure.
 LANAP is fast, convenient, and requires absolutely no cutting, no stitches, and no lengthy recovery period.
 Because of the significant equipment expense involved, only the most progressive dentists in America can offer this dramatically improved gum disease treatment.
 Dr. Olsen is one of the selected handful of dentists who have completed all required coursework with the Institute for Advanced Laser Dentistry and is certified to provide the clinically proven LANAP procedure.

 Dental implants are now the generally preferred tooth replacement treatment over partial dentures and fixed bridges.
 Traditional treatments either rest on your gums or rely upon adjacent teeth to serve as anchors for fixed bridges.
 Dental implants offer a highly successful, long-term replacement option.

 Recent studies have linked good oral hygiene with good overall health.
 Having a healthy mouth can reduce your risk for many serious diseases, including heart disease and pancreatic cancer.
 The inflammation that is caused by gingivitis and periodontal disease has been linked to these diseases.

-We offer a variety of cosmetic dentistry, including teeth whitening, porcelain veneers, and crowns, and bridges.
+We offer a variety of cosmetic dentistry services, including teeth whitening, porcelain veneers, crowns, and bridges.
 Dentist crowns are used as cosmetic restoration or extra support for severely damaged teeth.
 Dentist crowns are often used for teeth that are broken, worn, or heavily decayed.